HornPenguin/Booklet/documents/user/terms.rst

-Trim marker
+Crop marker
 -----------------

-Trim location indicator.
+Trim line indicator.

 Registration marker
 -----------------------

 **Registration marker** is added to check the registration of color printing of printing machine.
-Its color looks like the normal black color (CMYK(0, 0, 0, 100)) but actually, it is a special color called *registration black*, CMYK code is (100, 100, 100, 0).
+Its color looks like the normal black color (CMYK(0, 0, 0, 1)) but actually, it is a special color called *registration black*, CMYK code is (1, 1, 1, 0).
 If they are perfectly fitted, it will look like normal black color.

 Further reading
 --------------------

+General and advanced informations of bookbinding can be found on dictionary written by Matt T. Roberts and Don Etherington.
+`Online version <https://cool.culturalheritage.org/don/>`_ is available.

 * Matt T. Roberts and Don Etherington, Bookbinding and the Conservation of books: A Dictionary of Descriptive Terminology, Drawings by Margaret R. Brown

-`Online version <https://cool.culturalheritage.org/don/>`_ is available.